Madhavrao II: Succession

 Madhavrao II died in 1795 without leaving an heir.
 Following his death, the Peshwa position was succeeded by Raghunathrao's son, Baji Rao II.
 The succession was orchestrated by the influential ministers of the Maratha Confederacy, particularly Nana Fadnavis, who sought to maintain stability and continue the council-based administration established during Madhavrao II's reign.
 Baji Rao II was relatively young at the time of his accession, which ensured that the real power remained largely in the hands of the Maratha ministers, continuing the precedent of ministerial control over the Peshwa's authority.
-This period also marked the consolidation of power by regional Maratha chieftains such as Mahadji Scindia and the Holkars, who continued to play decisive roles in political and military affairs.
+This period also marked the consolidation of power by regional Maratha chieftains such as Scindias and the Holkars, who continued to play decisive roles in political and military affairs.